haven1network/haven1-validator-docs/README.md

     - nodekey.pub              -> Used to add the node to the network
     - `HOSTNAME` value used
     - public IP
-    - cosigner public key      -> Used to sign bridge transactions for cosigner
+    - cosigner public key      -> Used by the cosigner to sign critical network transactions

     We will use this information to add the node to the network.